saksham-45/MoodScope/README.md

 pip install -r requirements.txt

-(If you don’t have a requirements.txt, you can generate one using pip freeze > requirements.txt.)

 4️⃣ Download or Train the Emotion Model

 Place your trained model in the project root as: